 Conceptually, increasing returns to scale is: when you add a dollar of expenditure, you get more than a dollar in return.
 Decreasing returns to scale is that you get less than a dollar in return.
 Constant returns to scale is borderline, you add a dollar, and you get a dollar in return.
 There is a fourth one that economists do not like to talk about: Negative returns to scale.
 You add a dollar and you LOSE money.
 So with decreasing returns to scale, your return falls to zero, and then decreasing returns TAKES money from you, more than you paid.

 A word of explanation about the Fortune 500 spreadsheets:

-Here is the latest spreadsheet 2017/2018, giving the returns to scale of companies in the Forbes 500 list, using their latest values of employment.
+Here is the latest spreadsheet 2017/2018, giving the Fortune 500 Companies returns to scale in the list, using their latest values of employment.
 There are columns for Labor, Revenue, Profit, Asset for two succeeding years.

 Change in Ranking

 As you can see the top of the list has changed since the previous year of 500 companies.
 One of the interesting additions is Leidos Holdings, whom I had never heard of.